Frequently Asked Questions

 5 / How much will a new septic system cost and how long does it take to install?

-The cost of a new or replacement septic system is determined by the type of septic system your property is approved for by the Public Health Department.
 If you need assistance in paying for a replacement septic system due to failure, you can apply for a Craft3 Clean Water Loan.
 They offer low interest rate loans for homeowners.
 Click here to find out more: Craft3